Eales96/flu-long-term-agent/README.md

 pip install -r requirements.txt (sets up virtual environment for running the python scipts)
 ```

-R packages can be installed by running the following in the R console:
+Specific versions of R packages can be installed by running the following in the R console:
 ```
 install.packages("remotes") (if you do not have the package remotes already) library(remotes)